Liuto forte in d (“Bach-Lute”)

 Repertory: all lute compositions of Johann Sebastian Bach in their reconstructed original version, all compositions for d minor lute from 1630 to 1800 (taking into account the extended tuning of the Bach lute), music of the 19th to 21st century, accompaniment of the two arias in St. John’s and St. Matthew’s Passions

-String-disposition: 12 fingerboard strings and 2 bourdon strings
+String disposition: alternatively 12 fingerboard strings and 4 bourdon strings in the basic tuning

 Liuti forti are delivered directly from the manufacturer and are not available from music shops.